 - The CTA isn’t too pushy like a typical ‘sign up now’, instead it acts as a soft introduction.
 ‘Schedule your tour’ works as it doesn’t make the reader feel like they have to sign up or commit right away.

-8. Scooters – a one-day event alert & coupon
+8. Scooters: A one-day event alert and coupon

 The Nebraska native coffee chain whips up fancy espresso drinks on the daily.
 Though they aren’t the biggest coffee franchise in the nation, they are popular and have quite the fan club.